BloodHoundPP/BloodHoundPP.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: |
-    "I am an assistant professor in
+    I am an assistant professor in
     the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division
     at [Columbia Business School](https://www8.gsb.columbia.edu/) and a member of the [Data Science Institute](https://datascience.columbia.edu/).
 My research interests lie at the interface of